aaronpowell/aaronpowell.github.io/src/content/posts/2019-02-18-releasing-to-npm-from-azure-devops.md

   displayName: 'Package for npm release'
 ```

 Again we're using the `script` task to do this and we run the `npm pack` command which generates us a `tgz` file that can be sent to the npm package repository (or any other that you so desire).
 But why are we generating a package and not publishing?
 Well the reason is that we want to split the **build** phase of our pipeline from the **release** phase, so Continuous Integration then Continuous Delivery.
-Doing a release from our build step kind of middies the waters on what's responsible for what.
+Doing a release from our build step kind of muddies the waters on what's responsible for what.
 Also, by generating the `tgz` file in the build we're saying that this is what'll be released and it can't be changed, so if we had a staging npm repository we could push it to there, like we can do staging sites for applications.
 Ultimately, it makes the released artifact more immutable.

 We've now generated a `tgz` file, next we need to attach it as an artifact to the build.
 An artifact is the output of a build that can be picked up elsewhere, either by a chained build, by a release, or just manually looking at the build results.